Skip to main content

 The Body’s Messaging System

-Consider your as a highly sophisticated command center, where various glands produce and release hormones directly into the bloodstream.
+Consider your endocrine system as a highly sophisticated command center, where various glands produce and release hormones directly into the bloodstream.
 These chemical signals then travel to target cells and organs, instructing them to perform specific actions.
 For instance, insulin, produced by the pancreas, directs cells to absorb glucose from the blood, providing energy.

 Thyroid hormones, originating from the thyroid gland, regulate your metabolic rate, influencing how quickly your body converts food into energy.
 When these signals are unclear or misdirected, the body’s internal operations become less efficient.